 In the randomized STS trial, ALT > 3 X ULN was reported in 18% and 5% of the VOTRIENT and placebo groups, respectively.
 ALT > 8 X ULN was reported in 5% and 2% of the VOTRIENT and placebo groups, respectively.
 Concurrent elevation in ALT > 3 X ULN and bilirubin > 2 X ULN in the absence of significant alkaline phosphatase > 3 X ULN occurred in 2% (4/240) of patients on VOTRIENT and < 1% (1/123) on placebo.

 Two-tenths percent of the patients (2/977) from trials that supported the RCC indication died with disease progression and hepatic failure and 0.4% of patients (1/240) in the randomized STS trial died of hepatic failure.

-- Monitor serum liver tests before initiation of treatment with VOTRIENT and at least once every 4 weeks for at least the first 4 months of treatment or as clinically indicated.
-Periodic monitoring should then continue after this time period.
+- Monitor serum liver tests before initiation of treatment with VOTRIENT and at Weeks 3, 5, 7, and 9.
+Thereafter, monitor at Month 3 and at Month 4, and as clinically indicated.
+Periodic monitoring should then continue after Month 4.

 - Patients with isolated ALT elevations between 3 X ULN and 8 X ULN may be continued on VOTRIENT with weekly monitoring of liver function until ALT return to Grade 1 or baseline.